QualiSystems/BreakingPoint-Chassis-Shell-2G/README.md

 For additional information on traffic generator shell architecture, and setting up and using a traffic generator in CloudShell, see the [Traffic Generators Overiew](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/LAB-MNG/Trffc-Gens.htm?Highlight=traffic%20generator%20overview) online help topic.

-### **BreakingPoint Chassis Shell 2G**
+### BreakingPoint Chassis 2G Shell
-**BreakingPoint Chassis Shell 2G** provides you with capability device structure discovery for the resource.

 To model the traffic generator in CloudShell, you must use the following shells:

-▪ **[BreakingPoint Chassis Shell 2G](https://github.com/QualiSystems/BreakingPoint-Chassis-Shell-2G)** , which provides data model and autoload functionality to model and load the chassis to resource management.
+▪ [BreakingPoint Chassis 2G Shell](https://github.com/QualiSystems/BreakingPoint-Chassis-Shell-2G) , which provides data model and autoload functionality to model and load the chassis to resource management.

-▪ **[BreakingPoint Controller Shell 2G](https://github.com/QualiSystems/BreakingPoint-Controller-Shell-2G) (service)**, which provides functionality to load test configuration, run tests, get test results, etc.
+▪ [BreakingPoint Controller Shell 2G](https://github.com/QualiSystems/BreakingPoint-Controller-Shell-2G) (service), which provides functionality to load test configuration, run tests, get test results, etc.

 ### Standard version